TimeWarpEngineering/timewarp-state/Documentation/Sample.md

 ```

 Run the application and on the Counter Page you should notice the count is being displayed as we initialized.
-The button no longer works.
+Although the button no longer works.

 ## Sending requests that will mutate the state